Luther College High School offers an extensive variety of scholarships to our students.

 The Jeniffer Faro Affeldt Memorial Music Performance Award was established in 2007 in memory of Jennifer who passed away in a mountain climbing accident in August 2006.
 She graduated from Luther College in 1986.
 She is fondly remembered for her leadership, her compassion for others, and her sense of purpose.
 Whatever she did, whether as a soloist in the Luther Choir or in the musicals, organizing entertainment for LIT, working on the Grad committee, or managing the publicity for SRC, she did it with spirit, elegance, and grace.

 The Cathy Felstrom Memorial Scholarship is awarded to a graduating student who demonstrates academic achievement and exemplary character and who has enrolled at Luther College at the University of Regina.
-The scholarship was established in 1982 by Don and Joanne Felstrom in memory of their daughter Cathy Felstrom who graduated from Luther College High School in 1973.
+The scholarship was established in 1982 by Don and Joanne Felstrom in memory of their daughter Cathy Felstrom who graduated from Luther College High School in 1978 and Luther College University of Regina in 1982.

 The Freitag Family Scholarship for Kindness is awarded to a returning Grade 9, 10 or 11 student who demonstrates consistent kindness to all Luther staff, faculty and students.
 The scholarship was established in 2020 by Ben and Darlene Freitag and family.